hlandau/easyconfig/README.md

 [pflag](https://github.com/ogier/pflag) package.
 You can also use it with any flag package you like if it implements a similar registration interface.

+The `easyconfig` package itself provides a simple struct-based configuration interface; see the documentation in the examples.

 Licence
 -------